particle-iot/docs/src/content/reference/discontinued/cellular/au-nz-sunset.md

 ## New Zealand

+In New Zealand, 2G/3G devices will continue to operate until late 2025.

 - 2degrees: Expected 3G shutdown in late 2025.
 2G is already shut down.
 - Spark: Expected 3G shutdown in late 2025.
 2G is already shut down.
 - Vodafone: Expected 3G shutdown starting August 2024.
 2G shutdown by end of 2025.